 I kind of agree.
 The constant dipping their feet into other avenues of fame is annoying.
 I actually have not smelled any celebrity fragrance that I like.
 I’ve yet to smell Taylor Swift’s new scent though.
-And I really like her so who knows. :)posted almost 3 years ago
+And I really like her so who knows. :)posted over 3 years ago

 I feel the same way.
 It seems like the only way celebrities can stand out in a world where gossip is so big and changes so fast is to either be crazy or to attempt something different from what they usually do and suck/rock at it.
 Having a fragrance just kind of adds to their resume.
-Really, it’s like a bastardized version of the renaissance man.posted almost 3 years ago
+Really, it’s like a bastardized version of the renaissance man.posted over 3 years ago

 The only fragance that I love is the 360 by Perry Ellis..I don’t use anything else, except for a splash once in a while..But noo celebrities fragance for me.posted over 3 years ago

 I agree that there has been an overload of celebrity fragrances as of late. it’s like everyone wants their own perfume and/or their own fashion line.
 BUT, I have to admit that the one fragrance that is an exception for me is Lovely by Sarah Jessica Parker. it’s kind of been a go-to ever since I could remember.posted about 4 years ago

 I wouldn’t call it lazy so much as a marketing strategy.
 They get money, the product is sold better than it would sans name, and both gain more recognition—win/win.
 Their involvement is likely limited to some paperwork and a few photoshoots with the perfume, so I don’t think it deters much from what makes them famous to begin with.